nvanlaerebeke/rasp-netboot-in-memory-os/docs/04_initramfs.md

 chmod +x init
 ```

-A different `busybox` binary will also be required as provided version in the alpine image does not have `tftp` support:
+A different `busybox` binary will also be required as, the one provided in the alpine image does not have `TFTP` support.

+Instead of compiling it ourselves it can be downloaded from the `busybox` website:

 ```console
 curl -L 'https://www.busybox.net/downloads/binaries/1.31.0-defconfig-multiarch-musl/busybox-armv7l' > bin/busybox ; \